Marijuana Grow Tent Problems

 Because heat is a big ingredient in making sure you get the best out of your plants, it’s important to have a grow tent that’s made to withstand grow light heat.
 Unfortunately, many grow tents don’t come up to scratch, either because they are of a low-quality design or they are made to seem like a good brand of tent, but are actually counterfeit, often from China.
 (It’s like with ladies’ handbags…if you get it for cheaper than expected, it’s not Prada.)

-Counterfeit tents are an especially big problem, because they’re often made to look like high quality grow tents.
+Counterfeit tents are an especially big problem for marijuana grow tents in 2023, because they’re often made to look like high quality grow tents.
 But once you start growing in them, the problems become obvious.

 Signs of distress for your marijuana plant: